 Sharing the news

-If family or friends are with you when you receive the news of your recurrence, sharing this information may happen naturally.
-For some women who receive the news when alone, sharing it may feel like an extra burden.
-There's no right or wrong way to share these details, or what you choose to share.
-You may want to wait for a few days, weeks or more before you tell others, or you may want to ask someone close to you to let others know on your behalf.
+The way you find out about the cancer coming back may affect how you share this news with others.
+If you receive the news alone, sharing it with other people may feel like an extra burden.
+There's no right or wrong way to share your news or what you choose to share.
+You may want to wait for a few days, weeks or longer before you tell others.
+You may want to ask someone close to you to let others know for you.

 Reactions of others

-You may find that people around you attribute labels such as 'brave' and 'courageous'.
-They may tell you they could never cope as you have.
+You may find that people around you use words such as 'brave' and 'strong'.
+They may tell you they could never cope as you are.
 The reality is we all cope in our own way with what life throws at us.

-Be kind to yourself and acknowledge that, initially at least, responses from others will vary but are likely to be well-intended.
+Be kind to yourself and acknowledge that, at least at first, responses from others will vary but those around you are likely to have good intentions.